 Why Contractor Licensing Matters in Bellingham

 Washington State requires all painting contractors working in Bellingham to hold a valid contractor license through the Department of Labor & Industries (L&I).
 This isn't just paperwork.
 A licensed painter carries mandatory liability insurance and workers' compensation coverage that protects you if something goes wrong on your property.
 An unlicensed painter working on your home creates real financial risk for you as the homeowner.
+To understand what a quality paint job should cost, check our guides to interior painting costs and exterior painting prices in Bellingham.

 In Whatcom County, the L&I performs regular jobsite inspections, and homeowners who knowingly hire unlicensed contractors can face penalties.
 More importantly, if an unlicensed worker is injured on your property, you could be liable for their medical expenses.
 The licensing requirement exists for good reasons.